Adapter Overview

 Every adapter supports observe mode.
 When the guard is created with

-mode="observe", denials are logged as CALL_WOULD_DENY audit events but the
+mode="observe", blocks are logged as CALL_WOULD_DENY audit events but the

 tool call is allowed to proceed:

-adapter = SomeAdapter(guard=guard)This lets you deploy contracts in production to validate enforcement behavior
+adapter = SomeAdapter(guard=guard)This lets you deploy rulesets in production to validate enforcement behavior

 before switching to mode="enforce".